sebastian-mutz/fsml/README.md

  - Common statistics and machine learning techniques (as used in modern research).
  - Familiar/intuitive interface (similarities to popular Python or R libs).
  - Compromise between performance and readability (also suitable for demonstration, teaching, and tinkering).
- - Minimal requirements/dependencies (uses instrinsic functions; Fortran 2008 or later).
+ - Minimal requirements/dependencies (Fortran 2008 or later, and stdlib).

 ## <span style="color:#734f96">Example</span>